karmab/openshaft/README.md

 [![Build Status](https://travis-ci.org/karmab/openshaft.svg?branch=master)](https://travis-ci.org/karmab/openshaft)

 A set of roles to deploy openstack containers for each component.
-Plan to run this on *openshift/kubernetes*
+Same Containers to either run on single *docker* or  *openshift/kubernetes*

 ## INITIALIZATION